-Some people have asked us what our process looks like for mediation, facilitation, and negotiations.
+Some people have asked us what our process looks like for mediation and facilitation.
 While individual cases and each specific practice establishes the need to use different methods, we’ve come up with a basic process overview that identifies some common overlap to help you better understand what we do.

 We do our due diligence by preparing for the resolution process ahead.
 It can be valuable to know a bit about the dynamics of a dilemma or group ahead of time so that we can plan accordingly for a greater chance of success.
 Relationship building starts here.